 Red Ridge is a long-term project to be completed in phases.
 A phase-one opening date could be as far away as 2026 or even 2027.
 The first priority is to secure the property.

-Has Kirkpatrick Philanthropies completed similar projects?
+Have Kirkpatrick Philanthropies completed similar projects?

 Yes.
 Since 1955, Kirkpatrick Foundation and Kirkpatrick Family Fund have a long and established history of property acquisition, development, management, preservation, and conservation as part of their nonprofit and philanthropic missions.
 Recent endeavors include Oklahoma Contemporary Arts Center at 11th and Broadway in Oklahoma City, major capital improvements at Mollie Spencer Farm in Yukon, and acquisitions and capital improvements in Green Mountain Falls, Colorado.